 Bulletin boards are located throughout the campus.
-Students should check these daily for new announcements.
 Announcements must be approved and stamped by the Student Life Office before being posted.
 If a poster does not have a Student Life stamp on it, the poster is not approved and will be removed.
-Posters may not be posted on walls, doors or glass.
+Posters may not be posted on walls, doors, or glass.